junxit/us-congress-bills-114/bill.md

     - **(B)** One thousand two hundred miles of road maintenance in the Border Patrol’s Del Rio sector.
     - **(C)** Twenty-six miles of road maintenance in the Border Patrol’s Laredo sector.
     - **(D)** Ninety-four miles of road maintenance in the Border Patrol’s Rio Grande Valley sector.
-  - **(5)** *New vehicle fence* Not later than one year after the date of the enactment of this Act, the Secretary of Homeland Security shall complete six miles of vehicle fencing in the Border Patrol’s Big Bend sector in addition to such fencing in existence of as of the date of the enactment of this Act.
+  - **(5)** *New vehicle fence* Not later than one year after the date of the enactment of this Act, the Secretary of Homeland Security shall complete six miles of vehicle fencing in the Border Patrol’s Big Bend sector in addition to such fencing in existence as of the date of the enactment of this Act.
   - **(6)** *Vehicle fence replacement* Not later than one year after the date of the enactment of this Act, the Secretary of Homeland Security shall replace five miles of vehicle fencing with new vehicle fencing in the Border Patrol’s Tucson sector in addition to such fencing in existence as of the date of the enactment of this Act.
   - **(7)** *Boat ramps* Not later than 180 days after the date of the enactment of this Act, the Secretary of Homeland Security shall complete, at a minimum, the construction of each of the following:
     - **(A)** Eight boat ramps in the Border Patrol’s Del Rio sector in addition to such ramps in existence as of the date of the enactment of this Act.